-- b) Proximity to community facilities. - c) Good accessibility to public transport.
+- b) It is close to community facilities. - c) It has good accessibility to public transport.

 d) It meets local housing needs reflected in local updated surveys by the Parish Council or Milton Keynes Council.

 e) It respects the character of the area.